DigitalPasts/DigitalPasts.github.io/docs/MAPA.md

 ## MAPA Gazetteer

 The MAPA team assembled the available sporadic registers (see *bibliography* below) into one gazetteer of Uruk and its hinterland in the first millennium BCE.
-The gazetteer is formatted according to the standards of the JSON-LD based [Linked Places format (LPF)](https://github.com/LinkedPasts/linked-places/blob/master/tsv_0.3.md) of the [World Historical Gazetteer](http://whgazetteer.org/).
-MAPA is an official partner in the [Pelagios Network](https://pelagios.org/) and is collaborating on its visualization activity.
+The gazetteer is formatted according to the standards of the JSON-LD based <a href="https://github.com/LinkedPasts/linked-places/blob/master/tsv_0.3.md" target="_blank">Linked Places format (LPF)</a> of the <a href="http://whgazetteer.org/" target="_blank">World Historical Gazetteer</a>.
+MAPA is an official partner in the <a href="https://pelagios.org/" target="_blank">Pelagios Network</a> and is collaborating on its visualization activity.
 The JSON-LD syntax employed by the LPF is productive both as RDF and Geo-JSON, as well as providing for optional temporal scoping of names, geometry, place types, and place relations.
 At its core, the LPF allows to index metadata about place records from multiple gazetteers, based on stable URIs.
-The first version of the gazetteer is now available as TSV and JSON formats in the GitHub [MAPA repository](https://github.com/DigitalPasts/MAPA).
+The first version of the gazetteer is now available as TSV and JSON formats in the GitHub <a href="https://github.com/DigitalPasts/MAPA" target="_blank">MAPA repository</a>.

 Already this gazetteer data can be visualized as a network (see Fig. 3), which shows the relational proximity of Uruk’s surrounding villages, fields, canals and other urban centres.
 The results are based on computational analysis of relational data that does not take into account all known connections, but rather gravity and sequence according to the few known elements in the network.